brunomrlima/rewards_redemption/README.md

 hence there are no deployment instructions

 ### Technical Decisions
+### Why I Included a User Model
+While the challenge requirements could have been fulfilled without a full-fledged `User` model, I intentionally included one for scalability and future-proofing.

+In real-world applications, user data often expands in complexity — supporting authentication, profiles, roles, preferences, and audit trails.
+By modeling `User` explicitly, I’ve created a more realistic foundation that could be extended with features like login systems (e.g., Devise), user-specific analytics, or admin controls, without requiring major refactoring later.

+This approach aligns with long-term maintainability and mirrors how production systems tend to evolve.
 #### Why Vite?
 [Vite](https://vitejs.dev/) was chosen as the frontend build tool for its blazing-fast hot module replacement, modern ES module support, and great integration with React and Rails via `vite-plugin-ruby`.